snakemode/depict-it/readme.md

 [Vue.js](https://vuejs.org/) is a single page app framework, and we will use it to build the UI of our app.
 Our Vue code lives in [index.js](index.js) - and handles all of the user interactions.
 We're using Vue because it doesn't require a toolchain and it provides simple binding syntax for updating the UI when data changes.

-Our Vue app looks a little like this abridged sample:
+A Vue app looks a little like this abridged sample:

 ```js
 var app = new Vue({